-What information systems are needed to achieve this sort of visibility?
-One, which provides visibility and scalability, is the Steel Enterprise Management Systems (SEMS) from Steelman Software Solutions Inc., built on the ORACLE 9i infrastructure.
+• Overcoming the impulse to reserve (i.e., hide) information from other organizations built on the ORACLE 9i infrastructure.
 Others are available, too, and there are a handful of software vendors providing ERP to the metal industry.
 But, most of these systems are out-of-date, written in programming languages that are obsolete and incapable of collaborative functions.
 Some companies have upgraded Windows technology under client-server architecture, but this approach is also outdated by centralized core technologies like Oracle 9i.
-Metal services businesses need a system that is built from the ground up for their needs and provides visibility today, not sometime down the road.
-This industry is too volatile for that.